faranalytics/socketnaut/README.md

 By variously specifying `minWorkers`, `maxWorkers`, and `workersCheckingInterval`, or `workerCount`, you can tune Socketnaut according to the requirements of your environment.

-## The Client-Proxy Socket's Remote Address and Port
+## Client-Proxy Socket Remote Address and Port

 Socketnaut provides a facility for obtaining information about the client-proxy socket.
 When a proxied request is made to an `http.Server`, the `request` handler is passed a `http.IncomingMessage`.
 The remote address of the socket, accessed using `http.IncomingMessage.socket.remoteAddress`, will provide the remote address of the proxy (usu.
 127.0.0.1) - not the remote address of the client.
 Implementations such as **Proxy Protocol** and the `Forwarded` HTTP header are commonly used in order to address this issue.